How to spot emerging leaders in your organisation

 Sometimes identifying the right young leaders for your business can be the hardest part.
 [Source: iStock]

-If you have realised that you need to start fostering the next generation of young leaders within your organisation, you may be scratching your head on how to identify the very people who could make significant and meaningful change within your company.
+If you have realised that you need to start fostering the next generation of young leaders within your organisation, you may be scratching your head on how to identify the very people who could make significant and meaningful change.

 Not every person who becomes a leader will have the same level of confidence and is willing to put themselves up for the role.